Skip to content

 Strengths: Capital Markets, Core Banking, Digital Lending, Neobanking, Payments, RegTech, WealthTech

 The secret superpower of Fintech in Europe, commercialism and digital infrastructure has created numerous valuable FinTechs, including Bunq and Mambu.
-Strong IT skills, especially in AI, and quality regulation make the Netherlands well-placed to benefit from lead innovation.
+Strong IT skills and quality regulation make the Netherlands well-placed to lead innovation.

 fintech in poland map